innovationinsoftware/docker-k8s-kickstart/labs/helm/index.md

 **Step 4:** Access application over `ClusterIP`
 Now that you've deployed the app you can run `kubectl port-forward` from above output to create a tunnel from your local machine to the cluster.
-This allows you to load the application on your local machine for testing without making it public available.
+This allows you to load the application on your local machine for testing without making it publicly available.

 **Step 5:** Override `serviceType` to expose application publicly.
 Let's upgrade our application so that it is available externally.